cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ...
 ```

-We will talk about applications soon but the take away here is that an application developer will need to implement the [IBC Module Interface](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).
+Applications will be discussed soon, but the important point here is that an application developer will need to implement the [IBC Module Interface](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).

-Modules communicate with each other by sending packets over IBC channels, take a look at the [packet definition](https://github.com/cosmos/ibc-go/blob/main/modules/core/04-channel/types/packet.go) to see the packet structure:
+Modules communicate with each other by sending packets over IBC channels.
+Look at the [packet definition](https://github.com/cosmos/ibc-go/blob/main/modules/core/04-channel/types/packet.go) to see the packet structure:

 ```go
 // NewPacket creates a new Packet instance.
 It panics if the provided